tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/Tokenization-API.md

 linkTitle: "Tokenization API"
 date: 2021-06-24T10:31:30-05:00
 description: >
   Tokenization API allows you to safely store the data of your customers' credit cards through the creation of a token.
-This token lets you make regular charges or implement the 1 Click payment feature, following PCI DSS (Payment Card Industry Data Security Standard) security standards to handle credit card data.
+This token lets you make regular charges ou implement the 1 Click payment feature, following PCI DSS (Payment Card Industry Data Security Standard) security standards to handle credit card data.
 weight: 40
 tags: ["subtopic"]
 ---